 There are times in your career when it’s painfully obvious that it’s time to look for a new job.
 When you have a boss you don’t respect, when your company is downsizing, when you’re continuously passed over for promotions, it’s clearly time to look for a new opportunity.

 Other times, there are subtle signs that it’s time to make a job change and it’s more difficult to come to the decision that you’re ready for a new position.
 As executive recruiters, we council thousands of executive job seekers each year, so we’re well aware of the factors that tend to drive people to make a job change.

-If you’re wrestling with the decision whether it’s the time to look for a new job, consider these questions:
+If you’re wrestling with the decision of whether it’s time to look for a new job, consider these questions:

 - Am I no longer feeling challenged at my job?
 While you don’t want your job to be so difficult as to make it impossible, you definitely want it to challenge you.
 That’s the only way to hone your skills and acquire more knowledge.
 Plus, when you accomplish a challenging task, you feel good about your efforts.
 If your job has become routine or easy, it’s time for a change.

 - Am I getting sufficient support from my peers and team?
 To do your job well, you need the support of your colleagues and employees.
 Not having this support — for whatever reason — will seriously limit your ability to accomplish your goals, as well as your enjoyment of your job.